On generating series of finitely presented operads: Introduction

 Our first result deals with {\em non-symmetric} operads.

 \begin{theorem}[Theorem~\ref{th-nonsym}] The ordinary generating series of a non-symmetric operad with a finite Gr\"obner basis is an algebraic function. \end{theorem}

-In the more general symmetric case, the analogous result is true under some additional assumptions explained below.
+In the more general symmetric case, the analogous result is true under the additional assumptions explained below.

-Recall that the leading terms of the elements of a reduced Gr\"obner basis $G$ of a symmetric operad are {\em shuffle monomials}, that is, rooted trees with labeled vertices and leaves.
-Each shuffle monomial has a unique planar realization (see details in Section~\ref{sec::sym_background}), so we can identify a shuffle monomial with a planar tree whose leaves are enumerated by an initial segment of positive integers permuted by a so-called {\em shuffle substitution}.
+By definition~\cite{dk}, the leading terms of the elements of a reduced Gr\"obner basis $G$ of a symmetric operad are {\em shuffle monomials}, that is, rooted trees with an additional labelling of vertices and leaves.
+Each shuffle monomial has a unique planar representative (see details in Section~\ref{sec::sym_background}), so we can identify a shuffle monomial with a planar tree whose leaves are enumerated by an initial segment of positive integers permuted by a so-called {\em shuffle substitution}.
 We call a set $M$ of shuffle monomials {\em shuffle regular} (Definition~\ref{def:shuffle_regular}) if for each shuffle monomial $m$ in $M$ and for each shuffle substitution $\sigma$ of its leaves, the monomial $m'$ obtained from $m$ by acting with $\sigma$ on its leaves also belongs to $M$.
-An operad with a given Gr\"obner basis of relations is called {\em shuffle regular} if the set of the leading monomials of the elements of the Gr\"obner basis is shuffle regular.
+An operad with a given Gr\"obner basis $G$ is called {\em shuffle regular} if the set $\widehat G$ of the leading monomials of the elements of the Gr\"obner basis is shuffle regular.

 Recall that a function or a formal power series is called {\em differential algebraic} if it satisfies a non-trivial algebraic differential equation with polynomial coefficients.